davidmalcolm/texi2rst/output/options-to-request-or-suppress-warnings.rst

   GCC to emit warnings from system headers as if they occurred in user code.
-However, note that using :option:`-Wall` in conjunction with this option does not warn about unknown pragmas in system headersfor that, :option:`-Wunknown-pragmas` must also be used.
+However, note that using :option:`-Wall` in conjunction with this option does not warn about unknown pragmas in system headers-for that, :option:`-Wunknown-pragmas` must also be used.

 .. option:: -Wtrampolines, -Wno-trampolines